-For Limited companies with a 31st March year end, any Corporation Tax that’s due for payment must be received by HMRC by 1st January 2022.
+For Limited companies with a 31st March year end, any Corporation Tax payment that’s due must be received by HMRC by 1st January 2023.

-Given the looming Christmas and New Year holiday period, the extra Bank Holiday and the general festive time-slip that seems usual around that time, we felt it worth a reminder, in plenty of time!
+Given the looming Christmas and New Year holiday period, the ‘Twixtmas’ hiatus and the general festive time-slip that seems usual around this point, we felt it worth a reminder, in plenty of time!

 Will I receive a payslip?

 You should have received a ‘Notice to Deliver a Corporation Tax Return’ shortly after your year end.
 This would probably have arrived in mid-April 2022.
 It is this form that includes all of the bank details and references you’ll need to make your Corporation Tax payment.
 The format has changed recently, so you may not have recognised it when it arrived.